DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Not qualified as a teacher yet?
 Find out [how to train to teach in England as a non-UK citizen](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).
 If you don't want to come to England to train, you should consider [international qualified teacher status (iQTS)](/non-uk-teachers/international-qualified-teacher-status), which leads to the automatic award of English qualified teacher status.

-## What you need to start teaching
+## What you'll need to teach in England

 If you are already a qualified teacher, you will not need to retrain to get a job as a teacher in England.
 However, you will need: